top of page

 A mix of standard Beetle, RSI, CUP Beetle and various stock vehicles!

-Many of the cars - like the car shown above - which obviously result from a presentation for the customer, are designed using parts from existing stocks at VW, the RSI or the CUP racing cars.
-Some of these parts later were changed at customer request!
-The data collection in the well-known RSI study program document also shows many of the same / similar parts of this special series.
+Many of the parts on the car pictured above, which was presumably built for customer presentation purposes, appear to be from existing VW, RSI, or even CUP racing car stock.
+Some of these parts were apparently later modified at the customer's request.
+The data collection in the well-known RSI study program document also shows many identical or similar parts for this special series.

 • Split front spoiler - from the CUP car